dianeooty/PyBank-and-Pypoll-analysis/README.md

 # Python Challenge
-> I was tasked with two Python challenges called PyBank and PyPoll for the Module 3 Challenge of my Data Analytics and Visualization Boot Camp.
+> Using python scripts, analyze the PyBank and PyPoll datasets.

 ## Table of Contents